phenax/neorg-hop-extras/README.md

 # neorg-hop-extras
-Neorg module for some additional types of links
+Neorg plugin to extend the functionality of links

 ## Install